wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/introduction-power-platform/includes/2b-business-value.md

 solutions from the ground up, which can be costly both initially and to maintain.

-In addition to the cost benefits provided by leveraging Microsoft Power Platform, the Power Platform helps to increase performance and efficiency.
+In addition to the cost benefits provided by using Microsoft Power Platform, the Power Platform helps to increase performance and efficiency.
 The flexibility of the platform lets you build applications and solutions that meet your business initiatives and goals.
 For example, a dedicated time management Power App could